-Although there are no special provisions in the AAA, article 8 prevents courts acting when the dispute is referred to arbitration.
+Although there are no special provisions on the AAA, its article 8 prevents courts acting when the dispute is referred to arbitration.

 7.5 Does the law of your jurisdiction allow for the national court and/or arbitral tribunal to order security for costs?